 Is it a bird?
 Is it a plane?
 Flying car to go on sale

+Prince Albert II of Monaco, right, and Juraj Vaculik, CEO and co-founder of AeroMobil, applaud after unveiling the latest prototype of a flying car, in Monaco, Thursday, April 20, 2017.
 The light frame plane whose wings can fold back, like an insect is boosted by a rear propeller.
-The company says it is planning to a... .

 Comments